MicrosoftDocs/microsoft-365-community/Community/powerplatformlicensingforcitizendeveloper.md

 Power Automate has two main concepts that determine pricing.
 The first is the ability to **Create** flows where the first main package allows an individual user to create and run unlimited flows for themselves.
 The second is the ability to **Implement** flows such as in the second pricing block allow for &quot;implementation&quot; of flows to serve unlimited users with the base bundle starting at 5 flows whether they are implemented or not.

 The change from October 2019 insofar as API request limits has extra significance with Power Automate as the new pricing rewards heavy use over casual or limited implementation.
 Power Automate also includes a Seeded App option in addition to the two main pricing packages.
+AI Builder was introduced along with Power Virtual Agents and in April 2020 attended RPA (Remote Processing Automation) was introduced as part of the Power Automate functionality adding an additional per user\per month level.
+Other plans can also use this functionality but would pay for them separately though all of them would still pay separately for unattended operations.

 An important concept is that of the &quot;child flow&quot; where one flow may call upon another as part of its business process.
 Child flows do not count against flow capacity limits.